beaucoburn/little-lemon/README.md

 # little-lemon
-Little Lemon site for Capstone Class
+Reservation system for a restaurant Little Lemon

 # Getting Started with Create React App